 What Are Social Engineering Attacks?

-Why Social Engineering Attacks Are So Effective?
+Why Social Engineering Attacks Are So Effective

 For example, an employee might click on a seemingly innocent link in a well-crafted phishing email or plug in a USB drive labeled “Payroll Q2” they found in the parking lot.
 These actions, driven by curiosity or urgency, are precisely what attackers count on.

-Employees: The Prime Targets of Social Engineering Attacks
+Examples of Social Engineering Attacks

 Despite investments in cybersecurity, employees continue to represent the most exploited entry point for attackers.
 Most training programs focus on phishing alone, but social engineering attacks have evolved far beyond email scams.
 Today, cybercriminals also use hardware-based social engineering tactics to infiltrate networks, often without employees realizing they’ve been manipulated.
+One increasingly common technique involves the use of rogue devices that appear harmless but are designed to provide attackers with unauthorized access to systems.

 The Role of Rogue Devices in Social Engineering Attacks